Experienced Hire Consulting Interview: Cases and Prep (2026)

 What Do McKinsey, BCG, and Bain Expect from Experienced Hires?

-The firms are not hiring you despite your prior career — they are hiring you because of it.
+The firms are not hiring you despite your prior career.
+They are hiring you because of it.
 But only if you can bridge the gap between your domain expertise and their consulting methodology.

 McKinsey experienced hire expectations: McKinsey's Advanced Professional Degree and lateral tracks recruit specialists who can accelerate client impact in specific sectors.
 A McKinsey experienced hire interview will probe whether your prior work involved hypothesis-driven problem-solving, not just execution.
 The PEI (now labeled Leadership, Connection, Drive, and Growth) is weighted heavily for experienced hires because soft-skill stories are expected to draw on richer professional experiences.